hugohaggmark/hugohaggmark.github.io/_posts/2012-03-11-fakes-stubs-shims-moles-how-to-verify-them.md

 }
 ```

 Well this is all fine, but what if you have a thousand tests that want to detour DateTime.Now?
-If you read my previous post [here](http://www.hugohaggmark.com/2012/01/04/how-do-i-do-moles/ "How Do I Do Moles?")
-I introduced a Testable object that encapsulates behaviour.
+If you read my previous post [How Do I Do Moles?]({{ site.baseurl }}{% link _posts/2012-01-04-how-do-i-do-moles.md %}) I introduced a Testable object that encapsulates behaviour.

 ### Step 2